The promise of falling asleep faster, reducing the time you’re awake in the night, and sleeping for longer would appeal to most people with insomnia.

 If you suffer from chronic insomnia, it’s worth asking your doctor about this.
 The treatment may be available on your health insurance, or on the NHS in the UK.

-The cost is normally calculated per session and varies enormously according to where you live and the reputation of the therapist.
+The cost is normally calculated per session and varies enormously by location and therapist.
 Examples are $450 for a six week session, but in some cases you may be charged $100 per session.

 Group therapy sessions

 Online programs are where the most development has been over the last few years.
-It’s partly driven by the cost, and also the lack of professionals trained in the face to face therapy.
+It’s partly driven by the cost, and also the lack of available therapists.

 Regardless, online and face to face were still both more effective than no treatment at all.
 The team in that 2016 study also concluded that: